Fort Chipewyan: History

+In 1798, the NWC's Fort Chipewyan was relocated to a site on the north shore, the site of today's hamlet.
+A new post, now known as Fort Chipewyan III, was built in 1803, not far away.

-From about 1815 to 1821 the Hudson's Bay Company (HBC) maintained a competing Fort Wedderburn (named after Andrew Colvile's family) on Coal Island 1+1/2 mi from the North West Company's fort.
-This fort was established by John Clarke, and Sir George Simpson arrived here in 1820–1821, where he began to reorganize the fur trade.
+In 1802, the Hudson's Bay Company (HBC) set up a post, Nottingham House, on English Island at the mouth of Slave River, the outlet of Lake Athabasca.
+It was abandoned in 1806.
+From about 1815 to 1821 the HBC operated a competing Fort Wedderburn (named after Andrew Colvile's family) on Coal or Potato Island 1+1/2 mi from the North West Company's fort.
+This fort was established by John Clarke.
+Sir George Simpson stayed here 1820–1821, during which time he reorganized the fur trade.
+When the HBC and NWC merged in 1821, Fort Wedderburn was abandoned and all HBC's fur-trade operations on the lake moved to Fort Chipewyan.

-Sir John Franklin set out from Fort Chipewyan on his overland Arctic journey on 1820.
-In 1887–1888 there was a great famine.
-Electric lights did not arrive in Fort Chipewyan until 1959.
+Sir John Franklin used Fort Chipewyan as a way-station on his overland Arctic Coppermine expedition in July 1820.

+In 1887–1888 there was a great famine in the Fort Chipewan area.

+Electricity and electric lights arrived in Fort Chipewyan in 1959.

+In 2023 about a thousand people were evacuated from the centre due to threat by a wildfire.

 Historic sites

-Old Fort Point, the site of the first Fort Chipewyan established in 1788 by Roderick Mackenzie, southeast of Fort Chipewyan was designated a National Historic Site of Canada in 1930.
+Old Fort Point, the site of the first Fort Chipewyan, established southeast of the present site of Fort Chipewyan in 1788, was designated a National Historic Site of Canada in 1930.

 Historic places in the community include the site of the third Fort Chipewyan established in 1803, the Anglican Church built in 1880 and Day School built in 1874, and the Roman Catholic Mission Church built in 1909.

+Geography

+It is located on the western tip of Lake Athabasca, adjacent to Wood Buffalo National Park, approximately 223 km north of Fort McMurray.